 The Capitol Hotel Tokyu

 Address: 100-0014 Tokyo Prefecture, Chiyoda-ku Nagatacho 2-10-3 , Japan

 All of the trappings of superb luxury experience pop out at The Capital Hotel Tokyu.
 What sets this 5-star hotel apart isn’t the amenities, but its perfect fusion of traditional Japanese and contemporary stylings.
 The airy rooms are well-padded by Tokyo standards, seizing the chance to blend classic elements like shoji paper screens with modern fixtures to create a world all unto its own.

 If the urban chaos below proves too fatiguing, three on-site restaurants provide ample opportunity for a night in.
 Whether you’re craving a thorough face-stuffing at the buffet of Star Hil Chinese Restaurant, a traditional Japanese multi-course kaiseki at Suiren or Western and Asian classics à la carte at Origami, yoou won’t need to leave the comfort of The Capitol Hotel Tokyu to eat up.

 Address: 100-0006 Tokyo Prefecture, Chiyoda-ku Yurakucho 1-8-1, Japan

-Among Asia’s most famous 5-star hotels, The Peninsula Tokyo never fails to leave a lasting impression on guests.
+Among Asia’s most famous 5-star luxury hotels, The Peninsula Tokyo never fails to leave a lasting impression on guests.
 It’s in the finer details that the hotel excels, offering a classy experience that hits all the right buttons.

 The rooms at The Peninsula Tokyo are spacious, and combine subtle Japanese elegance with modern amenities.
 Whether peering upon the stately Imperial Palace Gardens or the bright glow of the Tokyo skyline, resting your weary head at The Peninsula will be unforgettable.